Alternative Education Loans

-Private education loans not guaranteed by federal funds are commonly called “alternative loans” and have different eligibility criteria determined by the individual lenders.
-We recommend that parents and students consider these programs after Stafford and PLUS loan options have been explored.
-Some characteristics of alternative loans include:
+Private education loans not guaranteed by federal funds are commonly called “alternative loans” and have varying eligibility criteria determined by the individual lenders.
+We strongly recommend that students apply for all Federal Direct Loan eligibility before applying for an alternative loan.

 - Is eligibility for the loan income-based or credit-based?

-- Does having a co-signer decrease the interest rate and/or loan fees?
+- Does having a co-signer impact my loan decision and repayment terms?

 - How is the interest rate calculated?
 Is it fixed or variable?